-A home away from home, the possibility for volunteers to arrive and feel secure, even if the new environment, culture and mentality in Germany are unfamiliar at first.
-This is something that probably all weltwärts South-North volunteers hope for.
-At SAGE Net e.V., the mentors, the office team and the contact persons in the volunteer placements work as hard as possible to ensure that these positive feelings can arise for the volunteers.
-However, none of this would be possible without our host families.
+A home away from home.
+The opportunity to arrive and feel safe.
+Even if the new environment, culture and mentality in Germany are unfamiliar at first.
+This is something that all weltwärts South-North volunteers hope for.
+SAGE Net would like to make a good arrival possible for all volunteers.
+This would not be possible without our host families.

-The host families provide our volunteers with a room for the duration of their stay in Germany, offer help and advice in case of (initial) difficulties, allow the volunteers to experience everyday life in Germany and often become friends who stay in touch with them long after the volunteers’ stay.
+The host families provide our volunteers with a room for the duration of their stay in Germany.
+They help with (initial) difficulties and often become friends who stay in contact with the volunteers long after their stay.

 Previous host families all speak of how the volunteers have enriched their everyday lives.
 They accompany a young person on his or her journey and experience the development first-hand.
 The host family helps the volunteer find their way around Germany and learns to see their own home country through new eyes.
 In our experience so far, younger family members in particular improve their English skills and the whole family can get to know new dishes and habits.
 At the end of the year, host family and volunteer look back on many beautiful and funny moments.

 Former host families look back fondly on their time with a volunteer at home.
 Through volunteers, host families also get to know South Africa in a different light and embark on a year full of experiences with the volunteer.
 By living together, host family and volunteer, who would never have met under other circumstances, can meet on a very special level.
 They share everyday life, overcome difficulties together and celebrate their successes.